appsinacup/appsinacup.github.io/_posts/2023-10-29-godot-physics-vs-box2d-vs-rapier2d.md

 Cons:

-- in reality after a certain amount of objects, it starts to jitter a lot, making it completely unusable (eg. objects pass through things and other bad things)
+- in reality after a certain amount of objects, it starts to jitter a lot, making it completely unusable (eg. objects pass through things and other bad things).
-- stability last place
+- stability last place.
-- stackability last place
+- stackability last place.

 ---